 ABOUT DOWNTOWN DUBAI

 Downtown Dubai (or simply, Downtown) is easily one of Dubai’s most iconic neighbourhoods thanks to the towering Burj Khalifa, dancing fountains and the gigantic Dubai Mall.
-It’s known for being the centre of luxury living and lifestyle in Dubai, consistently attracting residents and tourists alike…each and every day.
-This area guide of Downtown Dubai explores the many facets of living in Downtown Dubai, including average rents, places to shop, parks, schools, hospitals and more.
+It is known for being the centre of luxury living and lifestyle in Dubai.
+The area consistently attracts residents and tourists each and every day.
+This area guide of Downtown Dubai explores the many aspects of living in Downtown Dubai, including average rents, places to shop, parks, schools, hospitals and more.

 IN A NUTSHELL